Sunny Bay station

-Sunny Bay (欣澳) is an MTR station in Yam O. It is between Tung Chung and Tsing Yi stations.
+Sunny Bay (欣澳 (jan^{1} ou^{3})) is an MTR station in Yam O. It is between Tung Chung and Tsing Yi stations.
 The station is an interchange station between the and the to Hong Kong Disneyland.
-The station was originally to be named Yam O (陰澳); however, the name was ultimately replaced, likely because of its linguistically negative connotations (Note: Cantonese Yam is more commonly known to English speakers as Mandarin yin, which connotes a negative quality due to its association with darkness.
-Yam O is considered to be yin since it is at the northern side of a mountain.).Services to the station commenced on 1 June 2005.
+The station was originally to be named Yam O (陰澳); however, the name was ultimately replaced, likely because of its linguistically negative connotations (Note: Cantonese 陰/Yam is more commonly known to English speakers as Mandarin yin, which connotes a negative quality due to its association with darkness.
+Yam O was likely named for its location being shaded from sunlight by the mountain.).
+Services to the station commenced on 1 June 2005.
 The transfer facilities to the opened 2 months later (1 August 2005) that year.
 The livery of the station is slate grey.

 The station was the first MTR station to have automatic platform gates (APG) installed on the edge of its platforms.
 These gates range from half to three quarters the height of the platform screen doors found in other MTR stations.
 In line with ground level and above-ground MTR stations, Sunny Bay and Disneyland Resort stations are not air conditioned, and rely on their open architecture to keep the temperature low.

 The station is primarily used to travel to Hong Kong Disneyland, with an interchange from the Tung Chung line onto the Disneyland Resort line, but also provides bus transport links to the Hong Kong–Zhuhai–Macau Bridge and Discovery Bay.
 The passes through the centre tracks of the station without stopping.
 This station is equipped with emergency platforms for the Airport Express.